cy6erskunk/q-n-a/docs/Organisational-rules.md

 1 From the beginning of the direct elimination tableau, if for whatever reason, a fencer does not fence, or is unable to fence, or does not complete his bout , his opponent is declared winner of that bout.
 A fencer who withdraws does not lose his place in the overall classification of the competition and is recorded in the result list with the information “Did Not Finish”.

 2 A fencer who is excluded is scratched from the direct elimination table and his results are annulled as if he had not taken part.
 The fencer is recorded without a classification at the end of the final classification list with the information “Excluded”.
 Cf. t.124.3.b, t.170.
-October 2024

-26

-FIE

 Order of bouts